Sanduhr32/Uselessbot/README.md

 # Uselessbot
 >Open Source JDA Discord Bot (Medium Quality)
+>
->If you copy code tell me, but dont ask if you are allowed
+>If you copy code tell me, but dont ask if you have permissions for

 >### Tech